trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/deleting-custom-reports.md

 # Deleting Custom Reports

-ERPNext has several [types of reports](/docs/en/customize-erpnext/articles/making-custom-reports) which can be customized as per the users' requirement.
+SOMA has several [types of reports](/docs/en/customize-erpnext/articles/making-custom-reports) which can be customized as per the users' requirement.

 If there is a custom report which needs to be deleted, it can be achieved by following steps.
 Please note that its applicable only for the Custom Reports, and not for the standard reports.